att-comdev/halcyon-vagrant-kubernetes/README.md

-# halcyon-kubernetes
+# halcyon-vagrant-kubernetes
-Please see [release notes](https://github.com/att-comdev/halcyon-kubernetes/releases) for current and planned features.
+Please see [release notes](https://github.com/att-comdev/halcyon-vagrant-kubernetes/releases) for current and planned features.

-Ansible playbooks for a kubadm-based kubernetes deployment, on supporting any cloud and any kubeadm-enabled OS.
+A Vagrant deployment of [halcyon-kubernetes](https://github.com/att-comdev/halcyon-kubernetes) -- Ansible playbooks for a kubadm-based kubernetes deployment, supporting any cloud and any kubeadm-enabled OS.

 **FAIR WARNING:**
 There is currently a known issue with Vagrant and SDN deployments using NAT (the virtualbox deployment).
 See the following reported issues: